-You’ve wrapped up your online English teaching-focused TEFL certificate and have a few job leads from really exciting companies offering cutting-edge online learning to students in distant places.
+You’ve wrapped up your online English teaching-focused TEFL certificate and have a few job leads from really exciting companies offering cutting-edge online learning to students in distant places, but you are unsure on how to rock your online teaching demo.

 Your dream life is so close you can taste it.
 But in order to make it a reality, you need to actually get hired—and before that happens, you need to ace your interview.

-Here’s our best advice on how to rock your online teaching demo and get hired to teach English online ASAP.
+Here’s our best advice on how to smash your online teaching demo and get hired to teach English online ASAP.

 6 ways to stand out during your online English teaching interview